Rivers-Project-2018/River-Ouse/README.md

 ## Project Progress
-* Report transferred into LaTex (see PDF).
-Started doing equations/tables yet have not input my graphs.
-* Updated my To-Do-List
-* Quadrant plot complete for Skelton 2015. hT to be determined still.
-Polynomial fitting function of order 2 used as a make-shift rating curve.
-Noticed some calibration measurements in the comments section of my raw data so want to include them and maybe give them double weighting to my polynomial fitting function.
 * York's flood mitigation plan is active, but has not been fully analysed.
 Rescheduled to meet with EA this Friday.
 Problems in my chemistry experiments meant that the previous meeting had to be postponed.
 I am currenly mapping the locations of montioring stations, the flood cells, catchment areas and the mitigation they propose.
 In the 5 year plan,